syl20bnr/spacemacs-elpa-mirror/melpa/js-comint-readme.txt

  Away you go.

  If you have nvm, you can select the versions of node.js installed and run them.
-This is done thanks to nvm.el
+This is done thanks to nvm.el.
+ Please note nvm.el is optional.
+So you need *manually* install it.
  To enable nvm support, run `js-do-use-nvm'.
  The first time you start the JS interpreter with run-js, you will be asked to select a version of node.js